totvslabs/pyCarol/tutorial/chapters/ch7_user_interface/README.md

 # Online app: Building a simple GUI with Streamlit

 On the previous chapter we've seen how to create an online app to respond to POST and GET requests, through a REST architecture and JSON communication pattern.
-On this chapter we will see how make a simple web interface to make the user interaction more pleasent.
+On this chapter we will see how make a simple web interface to make the user interaction more pleasant.

 This online app is powered by the [streamlit](https://streamlit.io/) library, which is a framework for easily create web apps based on data.
 With Streamlit we will build a form interface that, once submited, the form data is packed, evaluated by the model and then the result (the house price prediction) is presented to the user.